 Successful candidates not only look good on paper but also deliver a stellar interview.
 Recruiters sift through résumés to look for certain in-demand skills, including bilingualism, experience with specialized equipment, and relevant computer proficiency.2 Recruiters seek additional qualities—here are the top five:

 Nursing is so much more than a job; it’s a passion.
 Recruiters will look for candidates with a desire to grow and deliver the best patient care possible.
-AACN reports there are 747 RN-to-BSN and 230 RN-to-MSN programs that build on the education provided in diploma and associate degree programs and prepare graduates for a broader scope of practice.5 Many of Walden University’s online nursing programs, including its Bachelor of Science in Nursing (RN-BSN) Completion Program, are accredited by CCNE.
+AACN reports there are 777 RN-to-BSN and 219 RN-to-MSN programs that build on the education provided in diploma and associate degree programs and prepare graduates for a broader scope of practice.5 Many of Walden University’s online nursing programs, including its Bachelor of Science in Nursing (RN-BSN) Completion Program, are accredited by CCNE.
 They allow nurses to continue working while studying, as well as implement what is learned immediately to improve the health of their communities and the reputation of their healthcare environment.Walden University is an accredited institution offering a Bachelor of Science in Nursing (RN-BSN) Completion Program online.
 Expand your career options and earn your degree in a convenient, flexible format that fits your busy life.

 Walden University is accredited by The Higher Learning Commission, www.hlcommission.org.